eddyerburgh/notes/docs/computer-networking/ethernet.md

 ## Introduction

 The Ethernet standard describes both the physical medium that data is sent over, and the format of the data.
-The standard is created by the IEEEs 802.3 committee.
+The standard is created by the 802.3 IEEE committee.

 Ethernet can run over: